toddhow/FanScrape/README.md

 ### Tags

-By default, the scraper will tag scenes and galleries sent as messages with the tag `[STM: Messages]`.
+By default, the scraper will tag scenes and galleries sent as messages with the tag `[FS: Messages]`.

 This behaviour is configurable by changing these values in `config.json`:

 ```
   "tag_messages": True,                   # Whether to tag messages.
-  "tag_messages_name": "[STM: Messages]",  # Name of tag for messages.
+  "tag_messages_name": "[FS: Messages]",  # Name of tag for messages.
 ```

 ## Configuration